 In Fall of 2022, Davidson launched multiple eligibility opportunities in partnership with CTD by offering the Official Practice SAT to students in grades 6-10.
 Score results from this test allowed students to apply to the Davidson Institute’s Young Scholars Program, Davidson Summer Programs, and Explore, as well as Davidson Academy – Reno, and Davison Academy Online.
 In Fall of 2022, this partnership resulted in the testing of 83 students.

-Since its initial launch, the Davidson Instititute’s eligibility assessment opportunities have given test access to over 500 students.
+As of Spring 2026, the Davidson Institute’s eligibility assessment opportunities have given test access to over 1,300 students.

-Since the cost of remote testing through CTD (ranging from $55-150) is lower than typical IQ testing, families have been able to afford to test multiple children with less expense and thus expand their support network.
+Since the cost of remote testing through CTD ($100 as of the publication of this article) is lower than typical IQ testing, families have been able to afford to test multiple children with less expense and thus expand their support network.

 IQ testing, on average, can cost anywhere from $800 to $2,000+, depending on the extent of the neuropsychological testing and the location of the tester.